farhanazmiCS/farhanazmiCS/README.md

-<h1 align="center">Hello there!</h1>
+# Hello There!

-Greetings stranger!
 Welcome to my repository, where you will see my skills and featured projects!

 ## &#128211; &nbsp;Professional Profile and Contact
 ![](https://img.shields.io/badge/LinkedIn-informational?style=for-the-badge&logo=linkedin&link=https://linkedin.com/in/farhanazmi0017)